voder-ai/eslint-plugin-traceability/user-docs/migration-guide.md

 }
 ```

-After (multi-story `@implements`), using illustrative story paths that represent typical files in your project’s documentation tree (they are examples, not files provided by this plugin):
+After (multi-story `@supports`), using illustrative story paths that represent typical files in your project’s documentation tree (they are examples, not files provided by this plugin):

 ```js
 /**